dtstanford/gen-conf/README.md

 Example: `./gen-conf.py changes.xlsx outside_in_acl`

 ### Additional Options
-For a list of full options use the `-h` switch:
+For a list of full options, run the script using the `-h` (help) argument:

 Example: `./gen-conf.py -h`